arabcoders/watchstate/FAQ.md

 ### Is there support for Multi-user setup?

 No, The tool is designed to work for single user.
 However, It's possible to run container for each user.
 You can also use single container for all users, however it's not really easy refer to [issue #136](https://github.com/ArabCoders/watchstate/issues/136).

-For `Jellyfin` and `Emby`, you can just generate new API tokens. and link the to users.
+For `Jellyfin` and `Emby`, you can just generate new API tokens and link it to a user.

+For Plex, You should use your admin token and by running the `config:add` command and selecting a user the tool will attempt to generate a token for that user.

-> [!IMPORTANT]
+> [!Note]
-> for Plex home and managed users run the following command to extract each managed user access token.
+> If the tool fails to generate a access token for the user, you can run the following command to generate the access token manually.

 ```bash
 $ docker exec -ti console backend:users:list --with-tokens -- [BACKEND_NAME]
 ```

-You shouldn't attempt to manually generate access tokens, and rely on `config:add` to generate them by using `admin token`.
-However, If you face any auth issues, then generate the tokens manually.

 ----

 ### Does this tool require webhooks to work?

-No, You can use the task scheduler or on demand sync "manually running import and export" if you want.
+No, You can use the `task scheduler` or on `demand sync` if you want.

 ---